-On January 15, 2010, the Financing Corporation entered into a loan agreement with BB&T. As of the date of the loan agreement, BB&T made available to the Financing Corporation a loan in an aggregate principal amount not to exceed \$23,500,000.
+The Series 2010A&B Athletics Notes were originally issued pursuant to a loan agreement with BB&T dated January 15, 2010.
 The proceeds of the loan were used to finance the acquisition, construction, and equipping of the athletics district facilities.
-The loan is evidenced by the 2010A&B Athletics Notes, issued as direct subsidy Build America Bonds.
+The 2010A&B Athletics Notes were taxable promissory notes, issued as direct subsidy Build America Bonds.
 Under the Build America Bond program, issuers are authorized to receive a direct federal subsidy in an amount equal to 35% of the interest paid for all debt issued prior to January 1, 2011.
-Thus, the net interest costs associated with the Series 2010A&B Athletics Notes are equal to 65% of the gross interest rate.
-The loan was drawn in two advances: the Series 2010A Taxable Promissory Note in the amount of \$10,000,000 on January 15, 2010, and the Series 2010B Taxable Promissory Note in the amount of \$13,500,000 on December 15, 2010.

-Pursuant to the requirements of the amended Balanced Budget and Emergency Deficit Control Act of 1985, direct federal subsidies are subject to sequestration beginning on March 1, 2013, pending intervening Congressional action.
-The direct federal subsidy was reduced to 32.6% for payments processed from October 1, 2015 through September 30, 2016.
-Thus, the net interest costs relating to the January 1, 2016 and July 1, 2016 interest payments are equal to 67.4% of the gross interest rate.
+Thus, the net interest costs associated with the Series 2010A&B Athletics Notes were initially equal to 65% of the gross interest rate.
+Pursuant to the requirements of the amended Balanced Budget and Emergency Deficit Control Act of 1985, direct federal subsidies were subject to sequestration beginning on March 1, 2013, pending intervening Congressional action.
+The direct federal subsidy was reduced to 32.7% for payments processed from October 1, 2017 through September 30, 2018.
+Thus, the net interest costs relating to the January 1, 2018 and the final March 9, 2018 interest payments were equal to 67.3% of the gross interest rate.